100 Notable alumni of

 -

-Joni Kay Ernst is an American former military officer and politician serving as the junior United States senator from Iowa since 2015.
+Joni Kay Ernst is an American politician and former military officer serving since 2015 as the junior United States senator from Iowa.
 A member of the Republican Party, she previously served in the Iowa State Senate from 2011 to 2014 and as auditor of Montgomery County from 2004 to 2011.
+As Chair of the Senate Republican Policy Committee from 2023 to 2025, after having been vice chair of the Senate Republican Conference since 2019, Ernst was the fourth-ranking Republican in the Senate.

 -